Before there was J.K Rowling, indeed, before even Roald Dahl, there was Enid Blyton, the most successful children’s author of the 20th century.

 12. You hear a novelty car horn.
 Do you…

 a) Get off the road.

-c) Go “Yeeee-haaaa!” in true Dukes of Hazzard fashion.
+c) Go “Yeeee-haaaa!” like in The Dukes of Hazzard.

 13. Finally, write a short essay on ONE of the following…